Nina Ottosson Dog Toys | Teach Your Dog New Tricks with these Interactive Dog Toys

 What Are They?

-Nina’s activity toys are developed for different ability levels.
-As she says, it doesn’t matter if you have a Forest Gump or an Albert Einstein because there are different levels of toys for different abilities, interests, and intelligence levels.
+Nina designs her interactive toys to accommodate varying skill levels.
+It does not make a difference if you have a Forest Gump or an Albert Einstein since there are many degrees of toys for different talents, hobbies, and intellect levels.

-- Level 1: great for introducing your dog to training games.
-Get your dog interested in games and prepares them for more challenging and exciting puzzles to come.
+- Level 1: Great for introducing your dog to training games.
+Get your dog interested in games and prepare them for more challenging and exciting puzzles.

-- Level 2: for those who have mastered the level I activity toys and are ready for a little bit more of a challenge.
-This level offers dogs more interesting ways to problem solve.
+- Level 2: for those who have mastered the level I activity toys and are ready for a little more challenge.
+This level offers dogs more exciting ways to problem solve.

-- Level 3: more challenging playtime.
-Some require more strategic thinking and/or dexterity.
+- Level 3: More challenging playtime.
+Some require more strategic thinking and dexterity.

 Where to Get Them

-It appears like Nina has an agreement with OutwardHound.com to be her U.S. distributor.
-Looks like you can find all of her toys on their website!
+It would seem that Nina has made arrangements with OutwardHound.com to act as her distributor in the United States.
+It would seem that you can locate all of her toys on their website.

-Here’s a link to the Dog Twister toy as well as some of her other strategy dog toys on Amazon.com.
+Here is a link to the Amazon page where you can purchase the Dog Twister toy, as well as some of her other strategic dog toys.